You are here

 If you are planning on pulling your team member into a meeting room to discuss their performance, offer them the chance to prepare themselves.
 Send them an email to let them know that you are planning to discuss their work.
 They will come into the discussion with a level head, and will be able to offer real solutions to the problems you are facing.
-It you catch them off guard and they may feel as though they were unable to express themselves and may end up becoming frustrated.
+If you catch them off guard and they may feel as though they were unable to express themselves and may end up becoming frustrated.

 4. Offer specifics

-An employee might not know why they are underperforming, or they may not know they are under performing at all.
+An employee might not know why they are underperforming, or they may not know they are underperforming at all.
 Offer them examples of when they have underperformed, and solutions as to how you think they can improve.
 If you open this up for discussion, it will allow your team member to voice how they feel they would be better motivated at work.

 5. Outline progression opportunities